knime/knime-js-core/org.knime.js.core/js-lib/knime/layoutEditor/README.md

-# KNIME Metanode Layout Editor
+# KNIME Layout Editor & Node Sorter

+This folder contains two Vue apps: Layout Editor and Node Sorter.
+Both share the same Vue setup and some components but will be built and used in KNIME Analytics Platform separately.

 ## Prerequisites